Family travel checklist: what to pack

 – Melissa, mother of a two-year-old and a four-year-old

-- Play ‘I spy’ or guessing games – for example, ‘I’m thinking of a number between 1 and 10’.
+- Play ‘I spy’, alphabet search or guessing games like ‘I’m thinking of a number between 1 and 10’.

 - If you have a screen or tablet device in the car, make sure it’s fully charged and you have plenty of movies loaded onto it.